ketozhang/notes/mynotebook/Data_Science/Probability_Theory/Continuous_Distributions/Gaussian-Normal.md

----
-title: Gaussian or Normal Distribution
+#  Gaussian or Normal Distribution
----

 The most prevalent distribution appearing in countless fields is the Gaussian or normal distribution.